testdouble/mocktail/docs/support/api.md

 assert_equal "huge", payload[:a]
 ```

-## Mocking singleton methods
+## Mocking class and module methods

 ### Mocktail.replace

 Mocktail was written to support isolated test-driven development, which usually
 results in a lot of boring classes and instance methods.
 But sometimes you need
-to mock singleton methods on classes or modules, and we support that too.
+to mock methods on classes or modules, and we support that too.

-When you call `Mocktail.replace(type)`, all of the singleton methods on the
+When you call `Mocktail.replace(type)`, all of the methods defined on the
 provided type are replaced with fake methods available for stubbing and
 verification.
 It's really that simple.